 Check 10: How Many Metrics Are You Tracking?

 The optimal number of metrics is the smallest number that provides a complete-enough picture.
-For most contexts, this means three to five key metrics, supplemented by a larger number of diagnostic metrics that are examined only when the key metrics indicate a problem.
+For most contexts, this means three to five key performance indicators, supplemented by a larger number of diagnostic metrics that are examined only when the key metrics indicate a problem.

 Research on cognitive capacity and organizational focus consistently demonstrates that tracking too many metrics dilutes attention, fragments focus, and makes nothing truly actionable.
 When everything is measured with equal emphasis, nothing is prioritized.